 AMDG Architects, Inc. was founded by Calvin Jen in 1992 in Ann Arbor, Michigan.
 Cal’s vision was to own an architectural firm that would foster personal working relationships with everyone involved on a project, hold the highest ethical standards, and produce excellent design.

 Peter Baldwin, Cal’s former student and long-time friend, joined the firm as a partner in 1997.
 As the firm grew, Cal and Peter maintained a high level of involvement as principals to ensure continuity of vision and service.

 In 2005, Tom Sinke and Don Cok joined Cal and Peter as shareholders in AMDG Architects—a natural step in the firm’s growth.
 At the same time, Peter transitioned to the role of president in keeping with AMDG’s long-term strategic plan.

 During this period, new technology and tools transformed how AMDG engaged in the design process and worked together.
 AMDG also began evolving a new paradigm of strengths-based leadership and co-teaming.
 This approach intentionally combined team strengths and passions for better and more collaborative results.

 As AMDG increased in size, the firm adopted a “pod” style of teaming, forming 3 smaller teams based on the strengths and experience of each member.
-Blessed with a growing number of clients, including clients in Chicago, Indiana, and New Mexico, AMDG expanded to the floor above, allowing for greater collaboration with clients and improving the way the team works together.
+Blessed with a growing number of clients, including clients in Chicago, Indiana, Kentucky, and New Mexico, AMDG expanded to the floor above, allowing for greater collaboration with clients and improving the way the team works together.
 In 2017, AMDG recognized Tom Sinke, Don Cok, and Brent Dykstra as senior associates, while also naming Adam Westmaas as an associate.
 In 2018, Michael Hofmann was was brought on as a senior associate and Todd Plamer was also named an associate.